What is a kWh and how much does electricity cost per kWh?

 - If you live alone in a small home and are out at work full time, you might use 2,000 kWh of electricity a year and 9,000 kWh of gas

-- A small family who live in a three-bedroom house and are in full-time work and education might use 3,200 kWh of electricity and 13,500 kWh of gas
+- A small family who live in a 3-bedroom house and are in full-time work and education might use 3,200 kWh of electricity and 13,500 kWh of gas

-- Four or five students sitting around all day in a large four-bedroom house could rack up about 4,900 kWh of electricity and 19,000 kWh of gas
+- 4 or 5 students who spend most of the day at home in a large 4-bedroom house could use about 4,900 kWh of electricity and 19,000 kWh of gas

 Can I use kWh to compare energy costs?